Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Results

 \subsection{JudgeBench transfer}

 Table~\ref{tab:judgebench} reports the transfer study.
-The gains are smaller than on RewardBench~2, but they remain positive for both backbones: +3.24 for Claude Sonnet~4.6 and +2.70 for GPT-5.4.
-This is the qualitatively correct outcome.
-JudgeBench is an objective, pairwise, domain-diverse benchmark; it is not the setting \method was designed for.
-The transfer experiment therefore serves as a scope test rather than a second main benchmark: order-robust judging still helps, but the strongest benefit appears when several candidate responses compete in a factuality-sensitive listwise ranking.
+The gains are smaller than on RewardBench~2, but they remain positive for both backbones: +3.24 percentage points for Claude Sonnet~4.6 and +2.70 percentage points for GPT-5.4.
+This difference is consistent with the narrower scope of the method.
+JudgeBench is an objective, pairwise, domain-diverse benchmark rather than the listwise factuality setting \method was designed for.
+The transfer experiment therefore serves as a boundary-condition check: order-robust judging still helps, but the strongest evidence remains the listwise factuality setting where candidate-order instability is directly tied to the downstream decision.

-The transfer numbers sharpen the paper's claim by showing both reach and boundary conditions. \method is not a universal upgrade for any benchmark involving automated judging.
-Its clearest gains appear when candidate-order instability is a major nuisance variable and when the downstream decision is best-of-$N$ factuality selection rather than pure pairwise correctness.
-JudgeBench therefore functions as a useful contrast case: it shows that the underlying idea transfers, but with a smaller effect size in a less naturally aligned regime.